captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ---
 but soon
 ---
-and then you'll see I've been
+and then you’ll see I’ve been
 ---
 trying to reach you
 ---
-and I'm sorry if I'm being alarmist
+and I’m sorry if I’m being alarmist
 ---
-but it's pretty empty.
+but it’s pretty empty.
 ---
 The house.
 ---